samdbeckham/blog/dev/_posts/2016-07-18-greased-lightning.md

 });
 {% endhighlight %}

 Let's break this down.
-First off, we hook in to the install event. `event.waitUntil()` tells our service worker to wait untill all the actions inside that function are completed before finishing the install process and moving into the `installed` state.
+First off, we hook in to the install event. `event.waitUntil()` tells our service worker to wait until all the actions inside that function are completed before finishing the install process and moving into the `installed` state.
 The installation we wish to perform is to store all the pages we want to cache. `caches.open('static-v3.5.1')` opens a cache named `static-v3.5.1`.
 Using promises, and `.then()` I added my css, js and a couple of key pages to the newly opened cache.

 That's the installation process done.
 Like any other installation process, it only has to be done once.
 If we reload this page, this process gets skipped as we'll already have all our files in the cache.
 This is where we run into our first problem, cache invalidation.